Unity-Technologies/ml-agents/docs/Installation.md

 The ML-Agents Toolkit contains several components:

 - Unity package ([`com.unity.ml-agents`](../com.unity.ml-agents/)) contains the
-  Unity C# SDK that will be integrated into your Unity scene.
+  Unity C# SDK that will be integrated into your Unity project.
 This package contains the [3DBall example](../Project/Assets/ML-Agents/Examples/3DBall/Scenes/3DBall.unity) as a sample.
 Please let us know what samples you'd like to see shipped with the package in [this forum thread](https://forum.unity.com/threads/feedback-wanted-shipping-sample-s-with-the-ml-agents-package.1073468/).